360 Degree Feedback Solutions

 Different Competencies for People at Different Levels

-If you are developing a 360 survey that will be used by people at different levels within your organization, the mix of categories and items will vary quite a lot across the various levels.
+If you are developing a 360 survey questionnaire that will be used by people at different levels within your organization, the mix of categories and items might vary quite a lot across the various levels.
 It might help to think about the different levels in terms of the requirements for success in the following three areas:

 Vision, Strategy, Inspiration